AriFordsham/GHCWiki/shared-libraries.md

   use in (1).
 1. Binaries that are built as part of the GHC build (e.g. stage2/ghc-inplace) need to run from the build tree.
+1. Cabal needs to build libraries that can be installed in the system location or elsewhere.

 # Proposed strategies